emuldrew855/backend/README.md

 2) Download Maven and add it to your systems environment variables.
 A good website to do this can be found here. https://www.baeldung.com/install-maven-on-windows-linux-mac

-3) Step 4: Then navigate to the folder where you cloned the project and enter ‘mvn install’.
+3) Then navigate to the folder where you cloned the project and enter ‘mvn install’.
 This will build and package a Spring Boot app into a single executable Jar file with a Maven.

 4)  Then enter ‘mvn spring-boot:run’ and the backend server should be running